 3) Triplet invariants calculation and estimate of their phases via P10 formula (Cascarano et al., 1984);

-4) Phasing of structure factors by using the tangent formula: more plausible sets of phases are generated, whose reliability is assessed via the CFOM figure of merit (Cascarano et al., 1992); Not more than twenty sets of phases with the largest CFOM values are stored and ranked in decreasing CFOM order.
+4) Phasing of structure factors by using the tangent formula: more plausible sets of phases are generated, whose reliability is assessed via the CFOM figure of merit (Cascarano et al., 1992).
+In a default run, not more than twenty sets of phases with the largest CFOM values are stored and ranked in decreasing CFOM order.

-5) Fourier map (E-map) calculation by using the normalized structure factor moduli and the set of phases corresponding to the largest CFOM value.
+5) Fourier map (E-map) calculation and crystal structure optimization by using the normalized structure factor moduli and the set of phases corresponding to the largest CFOM value.
 The most intense peaks in the E-map are located and chemically interpreted.
 The obtained structure model is optimized and completed via automatic structure model optimization strategies.

 More information about the structure solution process by Direct Methods are given in the chapter The steps of structure solution by DM.